EvgeniiVasileuski/EvgeniiVasileuski/README.md

 📌 Key Competencies
 - Adaptability & Multitasking: 15+ years in commerce, including roles as a Chief Accountant, taught me to see the big picture, manage data, and switch seamlessly between tasks.
 Now, I apply these skills to IT, where structure and analytical thinking are key.
 - Business Logic + IT: My insider understanding of corporate operations fuels my drive to build tech solutions for real-world challenges — automation, analytics, or something entirely groundbreaking.
-- Backend Development: Specializing in C#/.NET, Python/Django, C++, SQL databases, UML, DevOps.
+- Backend Development: Specializing in C#/.NET, Python/Django, C++, SQL databases, UML, DevOps, Git.
 Focused on writing maintainable code, optimizing performance, and designing scalable architectures.
 - Learning in Depth: Diving deep into backend fundamentals — algorithms, system design, DevOps (Docker), and cloud platforms (Azure) to create solutions that last.
 -
 🎓 Education